gonzalesluisfrancisco/launchpad-gps/README.md

 MicroSD | X6 (J3-68)        | PortK Pin 3  | GPIO       | CD (Card Detect)

 ##GPS Data Parsing Example
-The Left Terminal is raw NMEA data being read using a Bus Pirate.
+The Left terminal is raw NMEA data being read from the GPS module using a Bus Pirate.
 The right terminal is the parsed data with the coordinates converted to decimal degrees by the TM4C1294 microcontroller.

 ![GPS Data parsing example gif](./readme_resources/NMEA_parsing.gif)